YerevaNN/BARTSmiles/README.md

 This will produce a checkpoint in `disk/clintox_1_bs_16_dropout_0.1_lr_5e-6_totalNum_739_warmup_118/` folder.

-5) You will write wandb url in `./BARTSmiles/evaluation/wandb_url.csv` file
+5) You will write wandb urls in `./BARTSmiles/evaluation/wandb_url.csv` file
 example:

 ```